 To help narrow your search, create a list of all the things you want in a new home.
-Then decide what on that list are the things that you absolutely will not compromise on.
+Then decide what things on that list are the ones you absolutely will not compromise on.

-When you've written your property wish list, use it in your search.
-And bring it along with you to any house viewings you arrange in the future.
+When you've written your property wishlist, use it in your search.
+And take it with you to any house viewings you arrange.

 But be realistic.
-It’s likely that no property is going to have everything you want.
+It’s unlikely that any property is going to have everything you want.

 This is probably the most important thing you need to think about before you start searching for a house.